drhsqlite/fossil-mirror/www/javascript.md

 the hash to the clipboard.

-_Graceful Fallback:_ When JavaScript is disabled, these tooltips simply don’t appear.
-You can then select and copy the hash using your browser, make “`fossil info`” queries on those hashes, etc.
+_Graceful Fallback:_ When JavaScript is disabled, these tooltips simply don’t appear, but you can still select and copy the hash using your platform’s “copy selected text” feature.

 ### <a id="bots"></a>Anti-Bot Defenses